-Training and education are the best ways to demonstrate an ‘investment in people’ philosophy in your salon.
-Not only do they develop the skills to satisfy a growing client base, improving the service levels in the salon virtually guarantee your client data base will keep growing and your salon will experience lower staff turnover.
+Training and education are the best ways to demonstrate an ‘investment in people’ philosophy in your spa or salon.
+Not only do they develop the skills to satisfy a growing client base, improving the service levels in the spa or salon virtually guarantee your client data base will keep growing and your spa or salon will experience lower staff turnover.

 There are three key areas to focus training – mind skills, people skills and technical skills.